joytou/github-profile/log.md

  - ### Fix:
    - Fixed that the organizations avatar squeeze together.
  - ### Add:
-    - Added that judge whether the user is site admin, shown `STAFF` if it is true.
+    - Added the function that judge whether the user is site admin, shown `STAFF` if it is true.
+    - Added the function that count the number of repos, gists and followers, and support to link to them.

 ## 11 Aug, 2018